rpavlik/rpisudiss/README.md

 Project Status
 --------------

-This was worthwhile and worked when I last used it.
-However, I have moved on (graduated!), so I no longer use this or know if it is valuable, and have no capacity to meaningfully maintain it.
+This was worthwhile and worked when I last used it (though on modern Linux the self tests fail).
+However, I have moved on (graduated!), so I no longer use this or know if it is valuable (this was written for 2014, I cannot even find the rules for formatting in 2024), and have no capacity to meaningfully maintain it.

 **Unmaintained**